 - Art and Archaeology Library, Mansfield Cooper Building – Monday to Friday, 9am to 5pm

 - Stopford Library – Monday to Friday, 9am to 5pm

 - Whitworth Park and The Whitworth Art Gallery cafe – if you enjoy studying outdoors, visit one of Manchester’s most scenic green spaces.
 Even from the café, you can feel surrounded by nature as you work.
-Open Tuesday-Sunday 10-5pm, til 9pm on Thursdays.
+Open Tuesday-Sunday 10-5pm, to 9pm on Thursdays.